History of Oversize Equipment Shippers

 In 1869, the Union Pacific Railroad and the Central Pacific Railroad merged to create the Transcontinental Railroad.
 After this merging, by the year 1890 railroads were transporting more than 690 million tons of cargo per year.

 In the 1930s, automobiles became popular and business owners began utilizing trucks to deliver goods to customers and other locations.

 In 1956 the creation of the Interstate Highway System contributed to the major growth in the trucking industry.
 Currently, trucks are responsible for a major percentage of U.S. commercial shipping.
 And surprisingly, all-cargo commercial airline companies were not established until after World War II.

 As the oversize equipment shipping industry grew, the need for more established regulations also was established.
 In the early years, oversize equipment shipping was pretty much unregulated.
-It was during this period of time that due to lack of regulations that drivers had the freedom to operate with very few guidelines.
+It was during this period of time that due to a lack of regulations drivers had the freedom to operate with very few guidelines.

 There were very few guidelines, which also meant there were very few penalties.
 There were very few safety guidelines as well.
 Oversize equipment shippers, basically self-regulated themselves.
-Which means there was no consistency in the industry.
+This means there was no consistency in the industry.